The University of Melbourne

-The Bachelor of Fine Arts (Design and Production) requires the successful completion of 300 credit points comprising 100 points of study at first, second and third year.
+The Bachelor of Fine Arts (Screenwriting) requires the successful completion of 300 credit points comprising 100 points of study at first, second and third year levels.
 There are 275 points in core subjects and 25 points in electives.
 Students can choose an elective from another artistic discipline within the VCA, or from a range of undergraduate subjects from across the University.

 - plus more

 Units 3 and 4: A study score of at least 25 in English/English Language/Literature or at least 30 in EAL.
 Selection is talent-based and may include a test and interview.
 Full admission criteria are available at study.unimelb.edu.au.